iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/MACROS_v0.24.md

 When targeting Cloudflare Workers, the `worker` attribute connects an `async` function as the entry point and `DurableObject` marks a struct for use with Durable Objects.
 These rely on the `worker` runtime crate.

+`#[bindings]` reads your `wrangler.toml` and generates a struct containing Cloudflare environment bindings.
+This removes boilerplate when accessing KV stores or other resources from Workers code.

+The internal `consume_struct` macro is used by some derives and generally is not needed directly by applications.

 These macros reduce boilerplate and keep your application code focused on business logic.